rhedgpeth/Bitrise-Flutter-Sample/README.md

 ![Primary workflow](docs/workflow-primary.png)
 </details>

 This workflow is automatically run by Bitrise on every commit on every branch.
 In addition to running `flutter analyze` to check for code quality, this workflow also runs `flutter test` to execute unit tests.
 Finally, `flutter drive` is run to execute integration tests.
 All test results are uploaded to the "Apps & Artifacts" tab on the build.
 Test.
+Test.

 #### `deploy` Workflow
 <details>